Hello! I’m a backend developer on the Wadiz Funding Development Team.

 Payment Card Registration Screen

-Although only one card can be registered, a bug occasionally caused duplicate registrations.
+Although only one card is supposed to be registered, a bug occasionally caused duplicate registrations.
 We implemented a Redis distributed lock to reduce the frequency to near zero, but the root cause remained elusive.
-It was particularly frustrating because the issue was difficult to reproduce.
-Determined to find the exact source, I set out on a quest! 🏃♀️🏃♂️
+It was particularly frustrating because the issue was hard to reproduce.
+Determined to find the exact source, we set out on a quest! 🏃♀️🏃♂️

 Successful reproduction in the development environment!

-Rather than viewing the so-called "taptap" as a simple user action, that the API was called multiple times.
-This is especially true in situations developers didn’t anticipate, such as extremely high speeds.
+Rather than viewing the so-called "tap" as a simple user action, that the API was called redundantly—especially in situations developers didn’t anticipate, such as extremely high speeds.
 After trying various things, I found the following case in Chrome DevTools.
-If you look at the last two lines, you can see that the API in question was called multiple times.
+If you look at the last two lines, you can see that the API in question was called twice.

 [XHR] 'POST: /.../../get'